Nereididae: Human use

-Ragworms such as Hediste diversicolor are commonly used as bait in sea angling.
+Ragworms such as Hediste diversicolor are commonly used as bait in sea-angling.
 They are a popular bait for all types of wrasse and pollock.
-They are also used as fish feed in aquaculture.
+They are also used as fish-feed in aquaculture.

-Ragworms, such as Tylorrhynchus heterochaetus, are considered a delicacy in Vietnam where they are used in the dish chả rươi.
+Ragworms, such as Tylorrhynchus heterochetus, are considered a delicacy in Vietnam where they are used in the dish chả rươi.

-In rice-growing areas of China, these worms are called 禾虫 (Mandarin: hé chóng, Cantonese: woh4 chuhng4).
-They are harvested from the rice fields and are often cooked with eggs.
+In rice-growing areas of China, these worms are harvested from the rice-fields and are often cooked with eggs.